iamdakshay/aws-appconfig-dotnet-configuration-extension/README.md

 ## DotnetCore Configuration extension for AWS AppConfig
 AWS AppConfig is a capability of AWS Systems Manager, to create, manage, and quickly deploy application configurations.
 You can store application configurations per environment and maitain versioned copies.
+This extension will help you to add those values to dotnet configuration object.

 ### Projects